 Traditional banks and credit unions, too, can seize loan and earnings growth opportunities available in SBA lending – especially if they utilize SBA lending technology themselves to streamline the process for both the institution and the borrower.

-Bob Coleman, editor of the Coleman Report newsletter and an expert on SBA lending, will provide an overview of the Small Business Administration’s loan-guarantee programs during a June 18 webinar, “What SBA Lenders Need to Know in 2019.”
+Bob Coleman, editor of the Coleman Report newsletter and an expert on SBA lending, provided an overview of the Small Business Administration’s loan-guarantee programs during a recent webinar, “What SBA Lenders Need to Know in 2019.”
 Coleman will lead a panel of experts to discuss opportunities in SBA lending, including secondary markets and low costs.

 Interestingly, many financial institutions already consider themselves SBA lenders.
 A survey last year of more than 500 banks by the Conference of State Bank Supervisors (CSBS) and state regulatory authorities found that nearly 70 percent of community banks reported offering SBA loans.
 Only 1 in every 4 banks surveyed said they didn’t offer SBA lending and have no plans to offer it in the next 12 months, according to the survey report, Community Banking in the 21st Century 2018.